Sakibapon/sakibapon/README.md

 <br/>
 <br/>

-Hi, I'm [Sakib Apon](https://sakibapon.github.io/), Computer Science graduate with a strong interest in Computer Vision & Natural Language Processing.
+Computer Science graduate with a strong interest in Computer Vision & Natural Language Processing.
 I'm very passionate and dedicated to my work.
 I have a strong passion for creativity and discipline.
 I take great care in the experience, architecture, and code quality of the things I build.

  <!-- <img align="right" alt="GIF" src="https://github.com/Sakibapon/sakibapon/blob/main/code.gif?raw=true" width="500" height="320"/> -->